Ultimate Positivity is Decidable for Simple Linear Recurrence Sequences: Complexity Lower Bound

-Now define the required polynomial $g$ by Then the range of $g$ over $[0,1]^m$ equals the range of $h$ over $R$.
-Thus the maximum of $g$ on $[0,1]^m$ is strictly positive but less than $2^{-\size{f}^{cn}}$. \end{proof}

-We now reduce \textsf{POS}-8 to the complements of the Positivity and Ultimate Positivity Problems.
-These are respectively (equivalent to) the problem of whether $u_n>0$ for some term $u_n$ of a given LRS $\uu$ and whether $u_n>0$ for infinitely many terms $u_n$.
+\begin{theorem} There is a polynomial-time reduction of the decision problem for the universal theory of the reals to the problem 4-POS\@. \end{theorem}

-To set up the reduction we first show how to compute a collection of $s$ multiplicatively independent algebraic numbers of modulus $1$ in time polynomial in $s$.
+We now reduce 4-POS to the Positivity and Ultimate Positivity Problems.
+The first step of the reduction is to compute a collection of $s$ multiplicatively independent algebraic numbers of absolute value $1$.

 By a classical result of Lagrange, a prime number is congruent to $1$ modulo $4$ if and only if it can be written as the sum of two squares~\cite{FT93}.
 By Theorem~\ref{thm:dirichlet}, the class of such primes has asymptotic density $1/2$ in the set of all primes, and therefore, by the Prime Number Theorem, asymptotic density ${1}/(2\log n)$ in the set of natural numbers.
-It follows that we can compute the first $s$ such primes $p_1,\ldots,p_s$ and their decomposition as sums of squares in time polynomial in $s$.
-Writing $p_j = a_j^2 + b_j^2$, where $a_j,b_j \in \mathbb{Z}$, define $\lambda_j = \frac{(a_j+ib_j)^2}{p_j}$.
-Clearly $\lambda_j$ is an algebraic number of degree $2$ and modulus $1$.
+It follows that one can compute the first $s$ such primes $p_1,\ldots,p_s$ and their decomposition as sums of squares in time polynomial in $s$.
+Writing $p_j = a_j^2 + b_j^2$, where $a_j,b_j \in \mathbb{Z}$, define $\lambda_j = \frac{a_j+ib_j}{a_j-ib_j}$ for $j=1,\ldots,s$.
+Then each $\lambda_j$ is an algebraic number of degree $2$ and absolute value $1$.